Growth of Metal-Enriched Supermassive Stars by Accretion and Collisions: Methods

 \citet{Chon2025} extended the calculations to \(2\,\mathrm{Myr}\) after the initial protostar formation and varied the cloud metallicity over the range \(-6 < [Z/H] < -2\).
 Their simulations include a non-equilibrium primordial chemical network, detailed cooling and heating processes, and photo-heating effects from nearby stars through photo-ionization, photodissociation of molecules, and dust irradiation.
 The accretion rate onto the protostars was measured using a sink particle method, in which gas particles within \(1000~\mathrm{au}\) of the sink are accreted to increase the protostellar mass.
 The sink particles are assumed to merge when a pair of them approaches within a distance equal to the sum of their sink radii and becomes gravitationally bound to each other.

 Gas flows toward the cluster center through filamentary streams and stellar encounters, a process referred to as super-competitive accretion.
 At \(Z \lesssim 10^{-3}\,Z_\odot\), this mechanism builds central SMSs exceeding \(10^{4}\,M_\odot\); at higher metallicities, enhanced dust and metal-line cooling induce fragmentation, producing compact star clusters dominated by very massive stars (\(\sim10^{3}\,M_\odot\)).
 The simulation outputs provide the net mass-delivery rate to the central object every \(500\,\mathrm{yr}\), a cadence chosen by the typical dynamical timescale in the sink region.
 Each recorded \(\dot{M}\) value incorporates both smooth inflow and episodic collisional events within the forming cluster, thereby capturing transient bursts of accretion.
+The cold-accretion assumption is therefore most uncertain during the largest spikes, where partial trapping of accretion energy could occur.
 These accretion histories are imported into \gva, ensuring that both accretion- and merger-driven growth are treated self-consistently up to the end of the main sequence, when inflow ceases in the 3D models.

 Note that the stellar evolution model adopted in \citet{Chon2025} is relatively simple, interpolating the pre-calculated stellar structure table \citep{Hosokawa2009}.
 The stars are assumed to evolve in two distinct phases depending on the accretion history: the supergiant-star phase and the main-sequence phase.
 When the accretion rate exceeds the critical value of \(0.02~M_\odot~\mathrm{yr^{-1}}\), the star is assumed to enter the supergiant-star phase.
 In this phase, the stellar effective temperature is fixed at \(6000~\mathrm{K}\), and the luminosity is set to the Eddington limit.
 Once the accretion rate drops below the critical value, the star gradually transitions to the main-sequence phase on a timescale given by the surface Kelvin–Helmholtz time \citep{Sakurai2015}.